Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 After floods uprooted 33 million Pakistanis, a new study confirms that global heating had a probable influence.

-Drought and heat waves are fueling a widening global fire front that pollutes air for hundreds of millions of people.
+Drought and heat waves are fueling a widening global fire front that is choking the air we breathe.
+A new report labels the pollution a "climate penalty."

 From investing trillions in green jobs and renewables to transforming our food system, a new book argues there are five ways we can put the planet and people above profit.
 DW speaks to lead co-author Jorgen Randers.